Categories

 Age has a strong effect on DNA methylation levels on tens of thousands of CpG sites.

-An epigenetic biological clock or DNA methylation age can be determined in humans.
+There is an accurate biological or epigenetic clock or DNA methylation age in humans.

 Leave a Reply